runxiyu/e2-spec/README.md

+---
-# e2 language testing space
+title: e2 language testing space
+author: Test_User and Runxi Yu
+---

 Many languages attempt to be "memory safe" by processes such as reference counting, borrow checking, and mark-and-sweep garbage collection.
 These, for